dotnet/AspNetCore.Docs/aspnetcore/security/authentication/accconfirm.md

 * Check your email for the account confirmation link.
 See [Debug email](#debug) if you don't get the email.
 * Click the link to confirm your email.
-* Log in with your email and password.
+* Sign in with your email and password.
-* Log off.
+* Sign out.

 ### View the manage page